Three Years of ChatGPT:How It Quietly Transformed the World

 💡 Key Insights: Clear Productivity Gains

-• 24% see no change — likely users experimenting casually or in roles where AI hasn't yet fit their workflow.
+• 24% see no change, likely users experimenting casually where AI hasn't yet fit their workflow.

 • Email and research tasks (55% combined) dominate productivity gains, validating AI's strength in information synthesis and communication.